Best Things To Do This Fall in Seattle

 If you’re dying to visit the many award-winning restaurants in Seattle, here’s your chance.
 Seattle Restaurant Week partnered with over 165 restaurants to bring you special deals on a three-course meal ($33) and/or two-course lunches ($18) Sunday through Thursdays.
 Each meal — including a starter, entrée, and dessert — has 3-course options, with at least 1 being vegetarian.
 Find the whole list of participating restaurants here, and don’t forget to make reservations.

 When: Thursday, November 8 from 6 – 9 p.m.

 Come out to this 21+ tasting event for the best fall and winter ciders from the Northwest.
 Pumpkin cider, spiced ciders, barrel-aged are just some of the beverages you could have unlimited sample pours of (2 oz) with a $30 ticket.
 Not to mention, you also get free food samples from certain food sponsors.

 When: Saturday, November 17 from 8 a.m. – 4 p.m.

 For those more inclined to learn and have stimulating conversations this fall, TEDxSeattle is the event for you.
 Out of the 200+ applicants this year, 12 individuals from diverse backgrounds (activism, research, art, innovation, etc.) were chosen to each prepare an 18-minute speech about a “tall order.”
 Join them at McCaw Hall as they examine ideas that stretch goals and expectations.
 There are student passes, general admission, and patron tickets available.

 There’s so much to see, do, and eat in Seattle; it’s impossible to get through it all in one Fall season.
-If you’re looking to stay longer, check out our homes in Seattle.
-They’re convenient for all your Fall-time adventures.
+If you’re looking to stay longer, consider our beautiful studios in Seattle.
+See for yourself on your free tour.